 You Own the Automobile, Lease Back to Your Company

 This might take a bit of getting used to so we will start with a similar situation.
-If you owned and operated a landscaping company, you might own the heavy equipment personally, and lease it back to the company.
+If you owned and operated a landscaping business, you might own the heavy equipment personally, and lease it back to the business.
 This is very common, and is considered a self-rental.
-Please refer to Chapter 1 to refresh yourself on self-rentals and the handling of the income.
-As you know, self-rentals are perfectly fine as long as the lease rates being charged are considered market rates and cannot be considered enumeration of services provided (i.e., owner compensation).
+Please refer to Chapter 3 (Three Types of Income) to refresh yourself on self-rentals and the handling of the income.
+As you know, self-rentals are perfectly fine as long as the lease rates being charged are considered market rates and cannot be considered remuneration of services provided (i.e., owner compensation).

 The same thing can be accomplished with your automobile.
 You would lease a car that you own back to your company.
 This is not considered the same as the company leasing the car from a dealer.
 This is creating a self-rental arrangement between you and your business.
 And why would you want to do that?